This is about Vitex, and hormonal properties of chasteberry for breast enhancement.

 Chasteberry has various properties.
 In high doses, it lowers the pituitary's production of prolactin, while simultaneously for the short term, it increases progesterone.
 These combined effects can explain why V. agnus-castus has been known to normalize the duration of the secretory (luteal) phase.
 Once prolactin is lowered, and a temporary increase of progesterone is no longer sustained, the premenstrual stage begins.
 In low doses, chasteberry increases prolactin production by the pitutary gland: this suggests resensitization by low amounts.

 Anecdotal evidence shows that modest amounts of chasteberry continue to lower prolactin after it is taken.
 Whenever V. agnus-castus is taken with other herbs, there is noticeable breast swelling.
-Over time, this swelling goes away, because possibly, prolactin production is continuing to be suppressed.
+Over time, this swelling goes away, because likely, prolactin production is continuing to be suppressed.
 Once prolactin decreases enough, the feedback loop that increases progesterone stops.

 Many species within Vitex have anti-cancer properties.